T oday I’m talking about a term we’re all familiar with – altitude sickness.

 They sometimes walk woozy, as if sloshed after a night of drinking.

 This is medically termed ataxia, where the brain tells the body something, but the body does something else.
-It’s basic loss of muscular coordination.
+It’s a basic loss of muscular coordination.

 These are very typical symptoms of HACE.